Inguinal hernia repair

 Overview of Treatment

 Inguinal hernia repair surgery is a surgical procedure used to treat inguinal hernias.
 Its primary goal is to reposition protruding intra-abdominal tissues and repair the abdominal wall defect to prevent recurrence.
 This surgery is suitable for patients of all ages, including adults and children, especially when the hernia causes pain, bowel strangulation, or interferes with daily activities.
-The procedure can be performed as an open surgery or laparoscopically, with the choice depending on the patient's age, hernia type, and overall health status.
+The procedure can be performed as an open surgery or laparoscopically, with the choice of technique depending on the patient's age, hernia type, and overall health status.

 Types of Treatment and Mechanisms